Univalent Enriched Categories and the Enriched Rezk Completion: Examples of Enriched Categories

+Note that in \Cref{prop:smash-structure-enrichment}, we require composition to be a structure preserving map whose domain is the product rather than the smash product.
+This is fine, because we can lift composition to an operation on the smash product due to the final two requirements.
+Let us finish this section with two examples of notions of closed structures that support smash products.

+\begin{exa} We define the \conceptDef{notion $\PointedSet$ of structure given by pointed sets}{CategoryTheory.DisplayedCats.Examples.PointedSetStructures}{pointed_struct_pointed_hset_with_smash_closed}.
+The type $\app{\StructOb{\PointedSet}}{\X}$ is the collection of points in $\X$, and $\StructMor{\x}{\y}{\f}$ says that $\f : \X \rightarrow \Y$ preserves the point, i.e. $\app{\f}{\x} = \y$.
+One can show that $\PointedSet$ is a notion of closed structure that supports smash products.
+Analogously, we define \conceptDef{$\PointedPoset$}{CategoryTheory.DisplayedCats.Examples.PointedPosetStrict}{pointed_struct_pointed_poset_strict_with_smash_closed}, which is given by pointed posets (posets with a least element).
+The type $\app{\StructOb{\PointedPoset}}{\X}$ is the set of partial orders for $\X$ that have a least element, and $\StructMor{\x}{\y}{\f}$ says that $\f : \X \rightarrow \Y$ is strictly monotone.
+This also gives rise to a notion of closed structure that supports smash products. \end{exa}

-\begin{rem} In \cref{exa:dcpo-struct}, we defined a cartesian notion of structure by \emph{pointed} DCPOs and Scott continuous maps without requiring these maps to be strict.
+\begin{rem} In \cref{exa:dcpo-struct}, we defined a Cartesian notion of structure by \emph{pointed} DCPOs and Scott continuous maps without requiring these maps to be strict.
 For pointed DCPOs and strict Scott continuous maps, one can also define such a structure.
 However, in applications, one is often interested in a different monoidal structure for pointed DCPOs with strict maps, namely the one given by the smash product.
-Note that one can construct this symmetric monoidal category constructively \cite[Theorem 2.9.1]{townsend1996preframe}.

-The formalization contains a further extension of \cref{def:structure}, called a \conceptDef{structure supporting smash products}{CategoryTheory.DisplayedCats.Structures.StructuresSmashProduct}{hset_struct_with_smash_closed}, and a proof that every such structure gives rise to a symmetric monoidal closed category.
-For such structures, the smash product is constructed a quotient of types, and one can instantiate this notion using pointed sets and pointed partial orders. \end{rem}
+While the smash products of pointed DCPOs can be constructed via quotients~\cite[Theorem 2.9.1]{townsend1996preframe}, one must take these quotients in the appropriate category~\cite{sterling:2024}.
+Our methods do not extend to pointed DCPOs, because quotients of sets do not give rise to quotients of (pointed) DCPOs. \end{rem}